-STATEMENT BY HON.
-DR. KWAKU AFRIYIE, MINISTER OF ENVIRONMENT, SCIENCE, TECHNOLOGY AND INNOVATION (MESTI) OF THE REPUBLIC OF GHANA AT THE TWENTY-SIXTH SESSION OF THE CONFERENCE OF THE STATES PARTIES, THE HAGUE, 29TH NOVEMBER - 3RD DECEMBER, 2021
+STATEMENT BY DR KWAKU AFRIYIE MINISTER OF ENVIRONMENT, SCIENCE, TECHNOLOGY AND INNOVATION (MESTI) OF THE REPUBLIC OF GHANA AT THE TWENTY-SIXTH SESSION OF THE CONFERENCE OF THE STATES PARTIES

-Mr. Chairperson, Director-General, Excellencies, Distinguished delegates,
+Mr Chairperson, Director-General, Excellencies, Distinguished delegates,

-At the outset, I wish to congratulate you, Ambassador Bård Ivar Svendsen of the Kingdom of Norway on your election as Chairperson of Twenty-Sixth Session of the Conference of the States Parties (CSP) to the Chemical Weapons Convention.
-It is my hope that you would draw on your rich experience to steer the Session to a successful end.
+At the outset, I wish to congratulate you, Ambassador Bård Ivar Svendsen of the Kingdom of Norway on your election as Chairperson of the Twenty-Sixth Session of the Conference of the States Parties ("the Conference") to the Chemical Weapons Convention ("the Convention").
+It is my hope that you would draw on your rich experience to steer the session to a successful end.
 I assure you of my delegation's full support for a successful Conference.
-I also express my appreciation to the Chairperson of the Twenty-Fifth Session of the CSP, His Excellency Jose Antonio Zabalgoitia Trejo, Permanent Representative of the United Mexican States, for the excellent manner in which he conducted that session.
+I also express my appreciation to the Chairperson of the Twenty-Fifth Session of the Conference, His Excellency José Antonio Zabalgoitia Trejo, Permanent Representative of the United Mexican States, for the excellent manner in which he conducted that session.